 Read more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
 Here are some other suggestions from Barlow Service Experts:

 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you think your allergies are pretty mild, people are often shocked by the nearly immediate change in how they feel after moving to a high-efficiency air filtration system.
+Even if you think your allergies are pretty mild, people are often surprised by the nearly immediate change in how they feel after moving to a more efficient air filtration system.

 If you don’t feel like such a high-performing air filtration system is a good product for your home, there are a multitude of options to choose from when it comes to upgrading your indoor air quality.
 Below are a few air filters and cleaners that you can choose for your home’s air quality.